Blood Pressure Disorders

 The Center follows a collaborative approach to diagnosis, care and monitoring of blood pressure disorders.
 We work closely with internists, cardiologists, endocrinologists, and vascular medicine specialists to develop a diagnostic and management plan that is tailored to the individual patient.
 An effective treatment program requires partnership between the patient and care providers.
 Our Center supports patients with information regarding blood pressure monitoring guidelines, lifestyle changes and nutrition.

 Hyperactivation of the sympathetic nervous system has a major role in the initiation, development and maintenance of hypertension.
-In prior studies, patients undergoing selective renal denervation to attenuate sympathetic tone have been reported to have significant blood pressure reduction which is sustained over at least a two-year period.
-The Departments of Nephrology and Hypertension and Cardiology at Cleveland Clinic are participating in the SYMPLICITY HTN-3 trial, which is the first trial in US examining this novel therapy.
+In prior studies, patients undergoing selective renal denervation to attenuate sympathetic tone have been reported to have significant blood pressure reduction The Departments of Nephrology and Hypertension and Cardiology at Cleveland Clinic are participating in renal denervation trials in the US.

-The Department of Nephrology and Hypertension is involved in the NIH SPRINT (Systolic Blood Pressure Intervention Trial) to determine whether or not treating systolic blood pressure aggressively will reduce the rate of heart disease and stroke, memory decline or worsening of kidney disease in adults over the age of 55 who already have high blood pressure, with participants followed long-term up to 7 years.
+The Department of Nephrology and Hypertension is involved in the NIH SPRINT (Systolic Blood Pressure Intervention Trial) to determine whether or not treating systolic blood pressure aggressively will reduce the rate of heart disease and stroke, memory decline or worsening of kidney disease in adults over the age of 50 who already have high cardiovascular risk, with participants followed long-term up to 7 years.

 Urology Appointments: 800.223.2273 ext.
 4-5600

 Do you have a question about our services?
 Ask a nurse in the Glickman Urological & Kidney Institute.